NickMcConnell/AngbandPlus/readme.txt

 Unix (X11/Curses), Linux (X11/Curses), various DOS machines, and many others...

-See compile.txt, and the Makefiles, h-config.h, and config.h in the src directory for details on compiling.
+See the Makefiles, h-config.h, and config.h in the src directory for details on compiling.
 See "Makefile.xxx" and "main-xxx.c" for various supported systems.